Japan Busy Street

 What To Do in an Emergency

-If you are in Tokyo and need non-emergency police guidance, the Tokyo Metropolitan Police Department lists #9110 or 03-3501-0110 as advisory contact options, while also making clear that 110 should be used for actual crime or accident emergencies.
+The official Japan Visitor Hotline is extremely advantageous as it operates 24 hours a day, 365 days a year and offers emergency assistance and tourist information in Korean, Chinese, and English.
+Alternatively, if you’re in Tokyo and seeking for non-emergency police guidance, the Tokyo Metropolitan Police Department lists #9110 or 03-3501-0110 as advisory contact options, while also clarified that 110 should only be used for accident-related emergencies or actual crime.

 Natural Disasters and Weather Awareness